Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Lakers

 Kentavious Caldwell-Pope Insights vs. the Lakers

-- Caldwell-Pope's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Caldwell-Pope's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Defensively, the Lakers are ranked 20th in the league, allowing 116.6 points per game.
+- Defensively, the Lakers are 20th in the league, giving up 116.6 points per game.

-- Allowing 44.9 rebounds per game, the Lakers are the 25th-ranked team in the NBA.
+- Giving up 44.9 rebounds per game, the Lakers are the 25th-ranked team in the NBA.

-- The Lakers are the 15th-ranked team in the league, conceding 25.7 assists per game.
+- Looking at assists, the Lakers are 15th in the NBA, conceding 25.7 per game.

-- In terms of 3-pointers, the Lakers have conceded 12.5 makes per game, 18th in the league.
+- The Lakers are the 18th-ranked squad in the league at allowing threes, conceding 12.5 made 3-pointers per game.

 Kentavious Caldwell-Pope vs. the Lakers